A list of dog rescues for all breeds and mixes.

 Agencies that offer rescued pets for adoption and/or referrals for adoption.
 Many organizations have pictures of available pets on their website.
 An application process is required prior to adoption.
 Most animals are spayed/neutered, vaccinated and microchipped.
 Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and adoption events.
-Also see: the Rescue Issue for additional resources, the Calendar for adoption events and Shelters.
+Also see: the Calendar for adoption events and Shelters.

 See Birds for an avian rescue.